thorntail/thorntail/README.md

-# Wildfly-Boot
+# Wildfly-Swarm

-Wildfly-Boot aims to provide a mechanism for building applications as *fat jars*, with just enough of the Wildfly application server wrapped around it to support each application's use-case.
+Wildfly-Swarm aims to provide a mechanism for building applications as *fat jars*, with just enough of the Wildfly application server wrapped around it to support each application's use-case.